ambroggi/admm_joint_pruning/README.md

 # admm_joint_pruning

 ## Our paper
-DNN Compression by ADMM-based Joint Pruning
+"DNN Compression by ADMM-based Joint Pruning"
 This paper proposes a systematic DNN compression method where weights and neurons are jointly pruned using ADMM.

 ## Usage